GewelsJI/gewelsji.github.io/_pages/about.md

 About Me
 ======

-In the autumn of 2022, I embarked on my Ph.D. journey at the Australian National University's School of Computing.
-My supervisor is [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and I also benefit from the academic mentorship of [Prof. Deng-Ping Fan](https://dengpingfan.github.io/).
-Before this, I obtained my Master's degree in 2021 from the School of Computer Science at Wuhan University.
-My main research focus is on addressing complex perception problems using computer vision and machine learning techniques, particularly by crafting effective and scalable algorithms for real-world applications.
-I frequently serve as a reviewer for top-tier conferences and journals such as TPAMI, TIP, IJCV, CVPR, ICCV, etc. I am honored to be ranked among the list of Stanford/Elsevier world's top2% scientists in 2024 ([link](https://topresearcherslist.com/Home/Profile/924272)).
+In the autumn of 2022, I began my Ph.D. journey at the School of Computing, Australian National University.
+My supervisor is [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), with additional academic guidance from [Prof. Deng-Ping Fan](https://dengpingfan.github.io/).
+Before this, I obtained my Master's degree in 2021 from the School of Computer Science, Wuhan University.
+My research centers on tackling challenging perception problems through computer vision and machine learning, with a particular focus on designing effective and scalable algorithms for real-world multimodal applications.
+I regularly serve as a reviewer for leading journals and conferences, including TPAMI, TIP, IJCV, CVPR, and ICCV.
+I am honored to have been named among Stanford/Elsevier’s list of the world’s top 2% scientists for two consecutive years (2024 & 2025).

 <p align="center" width="100%">
   <img src="../images/ANU_College_name_2.jpg" />